Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

       alt = "Daily Closing Shares AMBEV3.SA"
       style="width:600px;height:300px;"/>

-We can add an **ADX - Average Directional Index** to this chart, with a *Simple Moving Exponential Average* equal to 11.
-It is used to determine the strength of a trend.
-The trend can be either up or donwn, which can be shown by two indicators, the **Negative Directional Indicator(-DI)** and the **Positive Directional Indicator (+DI)**.
+We can add an ADX - Average Directional Index to this chart, with a Simple Moving Exponential Average equal to 11.
+It serves to determine the strength of a trend.
+The trend can be either up or down, which can be shown by two indicators, the Negative Directional Indicator(-DI) and the Positive Directional Indicator (+DI).
 Therefore, ADX uses three separate lines to help assess whether a trade should be taken long or short.
-We will use the function *addADX* from *quantmod* to add the Directional Movement Index.
+We will use the function addADX from quantmod to add the Directional Movement Index.

 ``` r
 addADX(n=11, maType = "EMA")